Table of Contents

 - Class III/S3 – Severe UC

 Passing up to four stools per day, together with blood and normal inflammatory markers (ESR) with absence of any systemic illness.
 The affected area is restricted to the rectum (ulcerative proctitis).

 Passing four or more stools per day and has negligible signs of systemic noxiousness.

 Class III/S3 – Severe UC

-Passing six or more blood-containing stools regularly, a pulse rate of >90 bpm, a temperature of >37.5°C, blood haemoglobin <10.5 g/100 ml, and elevated ESR >30 mm/h.
+Passing six or more blood-containing stools regularly, a pulse rate of >90 bpm, a temperature of >37.5°C, blood hemoglobin <10.5 g/100 ml, and elevated ESR >30 mm/h.
 Youngsters below 16 years of age having prolonged ulcerative colitis are inclined to have severe symptoms.
-ESR is a terminology used for erythrocyte sedimentation rate.
+ESR is a terminology used for the erythrocyte sedimentation rate.

 Clinical Features of Crohn’s Disease (Ileitis) and Ulcerative Colitis (UC)

 IBDs, when symptomatic, have nearly the same presentation.
 The affected area is the main key way of distinguishing Crohn’s disease from ulcerative colitis.
 The signs and symptoms of inflammatory bowel disease usually range from mild to severe conditions.
 Symptoms may develop suddenly.

 Signs and symptoms include: